 - Significance for educational practice, policy or theory

-Conference Committee decisions on the abstract review process will be communicated to authors by mid – May 2019.
+Conference Committee decisions on the abstract review process will be communicated to authors by late May.

 Abstract submission: All types of proposal require an abstract.
 Please see submission guidelines for the criteria for the different types of proposals.

 One-time presentation: We will continue to implement a one-time presentation rule.
 You can be a named author or contributor on several submissions, but you can only present once.
 Please plan your submissions accordingly.
 Symposia chairs and discussants can also present papers in other sessions.

 Conference registration fees: all presenters and symposia members will need to pay the conference registration fee.
 As this is a virtual event, registration fees will be reduced.

 Presenter registration deadline: In order to plan the conference timetable presenters of accepted submissions, must register by 1 July 2021 to have their contribution timetabled.
 Failure to register and pay for your place by 1 July 2021 will result in your contribution being excluded from the programme.

 Presentation / paper expectations: we require presenters of all accepted papers to upload either:

 - a set of slides with a five minute audio commentary, or